Docking station: Notebook/laptop stands and risers

+Notebook/laptop shells

+A regular notebook/laptop that does not include CPU, GPU, RAM and/or storage.
+A smartphone is inserted into the empty space within to act as a replacement for those missing features.
+Those docks are sometimes referred to as lapdocks or LapDock, a portmanteau of laptop and dock.

 Vehicle docks

 Mobile docking stations, also sometimes referred to as vehicle mounts, provide stable platforms for notebook, laptop and tablet operation in vehicles.
-Many industries have adopted mobile computing and hence operators wish to have their vehicles fully equipped as mobile field-offices, commonly referred to as mobile offices.
-As of 2015 organizations use mobile docking stations in sectors such as (for example): law-enforcement, electricity, telecommunications, the military, emergency medical services, fire, construction, insurance, real-estate, agriculture, oil, gas, transportation, warehousing, food-distribution, surveying, and landscaping.
+Many industries have adopted mobile computing and hence operators wish to have their vehicles fully equipped as mobile field offices, commonly referred to as mobile offices.
+As of 2015 organizations use mobile docking stations in sectors such as (for example): enforcement, electricity, telecommunications, the military, emergency medical services, fire, construction, insurance, real-estate, agriculture, oil, gas, transportation, warehousing, food-distribution, surveying, and landscaping.

-Some manufacturers design mobile docking stations specially to withstand the rigors of travel; such products may have MIL-STD 810E construction-specifications for vibration and impact.
+Some manufacturers design mobile docking stations specially to withstand the rigors of travel; such products may have MIL-STD 810E construction specifications for vibration and impact.

 Mobile docking stations usually come mated to an armature, laptop desk or standard rack in order to provide the ability to position the computer in a vehicle in a safe and ergonomic position.
-As with all docking stations, a mobile docking station will provide the user with a means to quickly and easily dock and un dock the computer.
-In addition, some mobile docking-stations provide a security-lock to discourage theft.
+As with all docking stations, a mobile docking station will provide the user with a means to quickly and easily dock and undock the computer.
+In addition, some mobile docking stations provide a security lock to discourage theft.